 The Department of Plant and Wildlife Sciences requires candidates to present a department seminar as part of the initial review.
-The seminar should detail the candidate's own work related to their professional responsibilities at BYU.
+The seminar should detail the candidate's scholarship as it is developing at BYU.
 The seminar should be presented shortly after the portfolio is due to the department and before February 15.